nikwotton/Max-Commit-Count/README.md

 The only fields required (and allowed) by this action are:

-- `maxCommits`: The maximum number of commits you want to exist in a PR
+- `maxCommits`: The maximum number of commits you want to exist in a PR, inclusive.
 - `token`: The GitHub token to be used for querying the number of commits in the PR.